Chinese business leaders call for more support for PNP businesses

 Both Liu and Lin acknowledge the support of programs offered by the Newcomers Association of P.E.I., Avance Learning Centre and the P.E.I.
 Connectors Program, which is delivered through the Charlottetown Chamber of Commerce.

 'We're seeing very good economic growth here in our province.
-We're seeing population growth and I think that's attributed to immigration.' — Jamie Aikin, executive director of Island Investment Development Inc
+We're seeing population growth and I think that's attributed to immigration.' — Jamie Aiken, executive director of Island Investment Development Inc

 "As soon as they land in the province, we meet with them individually," he said.